AdobeDocs/document-cloud-learn.en/help/acrobat/getting-started/password-protect.md

 # Protect a PDF file with a password

-Learn how to add a password to your PDF to protect others from opening or editing the file.
+In this video tutorial, you'll learn how to add a password to your PDF to protect others from opening or editing the file.

 >[!VIDEO](https://video.tv.adobe.com/v/35497?hidetitle=true)